exercism/docs/building/tracks/config-json.md

 ### Paradigms

+- `paradigm/array`: the language is an array programming language
 - `paradigm/declarative`: the language supports a declarative style of programming
 - `paradigm/functional`: the language supports a function style of programming
 - `paradigm/imperative`: the language supports an imperative style of programming